 How Contact lenses work:

-When placed on the , a contact lens floats on the tear layer covering the cornea and corrects vision by replacing the anterior (front) surface of the cornea, which is the .
+When placed on the cornea, a contact lens floats on the tear layer covering the cornea and corrects vision by replacing the anterior (front) surface of the cornea, which is the primary refractive surface of the eye.

-Contact lenses can correct various types of refractive errors such as , and .
+Contact lenses can correct various types of refractive errors such as myopia, hyperopia and astigmatism.
 The goal of these corrective contact lenses is to adjust the received image, allowing the eye to focus a sharp image on the retina at the back of the eye.

 Advantages and Disadvantages of Contact Lenses:

 Persons who do not wish to wear eyeglasses most frequently prefer contact lenses for many reasons.
-Contacts provide better peripheral vision devoid of obstacles such as the .
+Contacts provide better peripheral vision devoid of obstacles such as the frame of the spectacles.
 This is especially significant in driving and in sports, where you need to see as much around you as possible.

 Contact lenses also do not become misty easily in rain, snow or dust.
 Skin irritation and discomfort caused by the heavy weight of glasses is absent in contacts, so it is preferred especially in persons with high degrees of refractive errors, requiring thick corrective lenses in their glasses.
 Concerning your appearance, contacts correct vision without changing your look.